-There are various regulations, accounting guidance (FASB), Securities and Exchange Commission regulations, and FERC regulations that govern how different items need to be recorded and reported.
-The Accounting group is familiar with the rules, and is happy to provide assistance in getting it right, but it is all of our responsibility to comply with the regulations and ensure that all transactions are recorded accurately.
+There are various regulations, accounting guidance, Securities and Exchange Commission regulations, and FERC regulations that govern how different items need to be recorded and reported.
+The Accounting group is familiar with the rules, and is available to provide assistance in getting it right, but all employees are responsible to comply with the regulations and ensure that all transactions are recorded accurately.
 Improper reporting has a number of consequences; it damages our reputation and can result in additional legal and auditing costs to correct errors after the fact, can lead to loss of market confidence leading to higher borrowing costs, and may result in fines or sanctions by our regulators.